bbc/simorgh/CONTRIBUTING.md

 **Note**: The code coverage, CC_TEST_REPORTER_ID, is defined in [.travis.yml](.travis.yml#L3).
 As such, you don't need to obtain the CC_TEST_REPORTER_ID from CodeClimate and configure it in the repository settings in Travis CI.
 This is because, the [.travis.yml](.travis.yml#L3) takes precedence over the value configured in repository settings.
 See the [Travis CI public variables guide](https://docs.travis-ci.com/user/environment-variables/#defining-public-variables-in-travisyml) for more details.

+### Fixture data

+We have a lot of [sample data feeds](https://github.com/bbc/simorgh/tree/49a74f2c3b1df0fb1adb6b8bb7fff51ddce55dda/data).
+These are categorised in directories under this primary directory.
+Finding useful examples within these folder can be done by searching for the asset (page type) and block types (e.g. paragraph, media etc.) you're looking for.

 ### Merging a Pull Request

 There is a [guide](https://github.com/bbc/simorgh-infrastructure/blob/latest/documentation/MERGE_PROCESS.md) for BBC staff which documents the manual process that should be followed before merging a PR.
 Please note: The guide links through to our CI endpoints and therefore is hosted in a private repository.